wpwoodjr/rust-merge-sort/README.md

   ressw2/all-ssf-all.log:   	   120          6.6%           78%        -4.33%
 ```

-From the above, benchmarking the proposed merge sort vs TimSort indicates a speedup of **10.8%** for random unsorted data, with **95%** of sort runs being faster.
+From the above, benchmarking the proposed two stage merge sort vs TimSort indicates a speedup of **10.8%** for random unsorted data, with **95%** of sort runs being faster.
 For random sorted data, the results indicate a speedup of **18.4%**, with **91%** of sort runs being faster.
 Other data patterns are faster too, except for the `sawtooth` pattern, which has a slight penalty of **-0.3%**.

 These stats compare results by pattern / variant:
 ```